reflectionalist/DS-PhPL/README.md

 humans, machines and other real-world objects.
 When looking at this bigger picture, a lot of interesting questions about them emerge: What is the _nature_ of their meaning?
 How do they reach _out_ to the world and _in_ to our mind?
 How do they interact with their community?
-What are esthetic and ethic considerations about them?
+What are aesthetic and ethic considerations about them?
 These questions go beyond the reach of computer science and require the attendance of philosophy.